dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 ### Trouble Shooting WCF Named-Pipe Connection Errors
 1. Open Control Panel.
 2. Select Programs, then "Programs and Features", or if in Classic view, select "Programs and Features".
-3. Right mouse click on "Turn Windows Features on or off".
+3. Mouse click on "Turn Windows Features on or off".
 4. Expand the Microsoft.NET Framework 3.0(or 3.5) tree view node and check the "Windows Communication Foundation Non-HTTP Activation" feature.
 See first image below for reference.
-5. Run Services.msc
+5. Now run Services.msc
 6. Make sure "Net.Pipe Listener Adapter" service is running.
 Start if not running (also set 'Startup type' to automatic).
 See second image below for reference.

 <img src="TurnWindowsFeaturesOnOff.png">